brentdax/Dash-Plugin-for-Xcode/README.md

 * You don't have to select the entire symbol that you want to look up.
 * It automatically detects your active scheme (iOS or Mac) and searches only the active scheme's docset

-If you want to use Xcode's built-in documentation popover again, you can temporarily disable the Dash integration using the "Enable Dash Quick Help" item in the "Edit" menu.
+If you want to use Xcode's built-in documentation browser again, you can temporarily disable the Dash integration using the "Enable Dash Quick Help" item in the "Edit" menu.

 If you like reading Apple's documentation, you might also like my [iOS app DocSets](https://github.com/omz/DocSets-for-iOS) for reading on your iPad or iPhone, even if you have no internet connection.